richsalz/draft-rsalz-update-registries/draft-rsalz-update-registries.md

 do not follow current common practice, and some are just right.
 For the sake of completeness, this document reviews all NTP and NTS registries.

-The bulk of this document can be divded into two parts:
+The bulk of this document can be divided into two parts:

 - First, each registry, its defining document, and a summary of its syntax is defined.